TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/reduce-latency/caching/global-cache.md

 weight: 1
 ---

+_On this page we describe the use of Tyk's API response cache at the API level (Global); for details on the more advanced Endpoint level cache you should refer to [this]({{< ref "/basic-config-and-security/reduce-latency/caching/advanced-cache">}}) page._

 Caching is configured separately for each API according to values you set within the API definition.

 If you are using the Tyk Dashboard you can set these options from the Dashboard UI, otherwise you will need to edit the raw API definition.

-## Configuring the API-level (global) cache
+## Configuring Tyk's API-level cache
 Within the API Definition, the cache controls are grouped within the `cache_options` section.

 The main configuration options are:
  - `enable_cache`: Set to `true` to enable caching for the API
  - `cache_timeout`: Number of seconds to cache a response for, after which the next new response will be cached
  - `cache_response_codes`: The HTTP status codes a response must have in order to be cached
- - `cache_all_safe_requests`: Set to `true` to apply the caching rules to all requests using GET, HEAD and OPTIONS HTTP methods and overrides any per-endpoint configuration for this API
+ - `cache_all_safe_requests`: Set to `true` to apply the caching rules to all requests using `GET`, `HEAD` and `OPTIONS` HTTP methods

-For more advanced, selective use of the API-level cache we also have:
+For more advanced use of the API-level cache we also have:
  - `cache_by_headers`: used to create multiple cache entries based on the value of a [header value](#selective-caching-by-header-value) of your choice
  - `enable_upstream_cache`: used to allow your [upstream service]({{< ref "basic-config-and-security/reduce-latency/caching/upstream-controlled-cache">}}) to identify the responses to be cached
  - `cache_control_ttl_headers`: used with `enable_upstream_cache`

 ### An example of basic caching
-For example, to enable global caching for all safe requests to an API, only storing HTTP 200 responses, with a 10 second TTL, you would set:
+To enable global caching for all safe requests to an API, only storing HTTP 200 responses, with a 10 second time-to-live (TTL), you would set:
 ```
 "cache_options": {
   "enable_cache": true,